Volleyball Attack Error

 An attack error is when a hitter attempts to send the ball across the net to the opposing team’s side, but fails to do so, or if they do, it is done illegally.
 Some examples of an attack error are when the ball is hit out of bounds, into the net, is blocked by the opposing team, the player hits the net or steps over the centerline, or contacts the ball illegally.
 These errors are monitored and kept track of in player and team statistics.
 When any attack error is made, the team which made the error loses that point, and the other team receives the serve.

-When a hitter sends the ball over the net, it counts as an attack error if the ball does not land inside the bounds of the court.
+When a hitter sends the ball over the net, it counts as an attack error if the ball does not land inside the boundaries of the court.
 Line refs and up and down refs keep an eye on the lines to make sure they know whether the ball lands inside or out of the court.
 If the ball touches the boundary line at all, it is considered in.

 If the ball lands outside of the court, it is a hitting error, and the other team receives the point and the serve.
 Another way for the attacker to hit the ball out of bounds is if they hit the antenna that sits on top of the net.
 If the ball hits the antenna at all, or their hit crosses the net outside of the antenna. it is considered out of bounds, and the player has committed an attack error.